sajjadh47/wp-create-multiple-posts-pages/README.md

 - Assign Categories: Apply categories to posts effortlessly.
 - Custom Post Types (CPT) Support: Compatible with custom post types.

-**Interested in contributing to WP Create Multiple Posts & Pages?**
-Contact me sagorh672(at)gmail.com

 ## Installation

 To add a WordPress Plugin using the built-in plugin installer: